- October 27, 2021

 How to Determine Whether Your Vehicle Is a Lemon

 A “lemon” is a car, truck, utility vehicle, SUV, motorcycle, RV, travel trailer or other vehicle type that is defective.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months later or even years later, the defect is chronic, and mechanics can’t seem to fix it.
 From radios that don’t work to an engine that burns too much oil, there are many types of mechanical and electrical problems that can render a vehicle defective.
+In some cases, like motorcycle accidents, you may need the guidance of a motorcycle accident lawyer.
 These vehicles have spent too much time at the repair shop and not enough time on the road.

 California has one of the most consumer-friendly lemon laws in the nation that ensures vehicle owners’ protection.
 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective vehicle, you are legally entitled to a refund, or the vehicle can be replaced at the manufacturer’s expense.
 To determine whether you have a lemon law claim, talk to a lemon law lawyer.
 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your new vehicle repaired.
 While the law is somewhat vague about how many trips to the mechanic constitute a “reasonable number” of repair attempts, you need to give the dealership a sincere opportunity to fix it before commencing legal action.
 You should save all of your receipts and work orders from your repair appointments.